Saturday, March 7, 2026

 The Liberal Party Imposed a System That Threatens The Foundation of Canada

 Canada’s most enduring colonialist invention isn’t a railway or a parliament.
 It’s a filing system: the Liberal written Indian Act’s creation of the “band.”
-A term so bland, so administrative, so bureaucratically innocent that most Canadians never question it.
+A term so bland, so administrative, so bureaucratically incoherent that most Canadians never question it.
 Yet this quiet invention is now producing metropolitan crises, legal fractures, and a form of legislated national entropy that no one in 1876 could have imagined.

 The Indian Act didn’t recognize Indigenous nations.
 To the contrary, it took those nations down to the size of a postage stamp.
 It resized them intentionally to remove their existence.